 The first thing I noticed upon receiving this set was the “leather” vest.
 It was not leather.
 In other listings, the outfit came with a booklet on how to care for the genuine leather vest.
 But mine was definitely fake.

 A quick google search shed some light on what happened.
 I found a comparison of early vs. late versions of Josefina’s “leather” riding boots over on AG Playthings.
 The early versions were real leather, and you can definitely tell the difference.

 These are my riding boots.
 I’m not sure which version they are, but I love them!

-I think the faux-leather vest actually photographs pretty nicely, but in person it looks much cheaper and less authentic than the real leather version.
+I think the faux-leather vest actually photographs pretty nicely, but in person I prefer the real leather version.
 I know which one I’m keeping.

 Summing Up: I’m so happy that I got to add this outfit to Josefina’s collection.
 I love the dress and boots, and the hat is super cute (though it sometimes pulls at Josefina’s hair).
 It’s a shame they stopped using real leather for this set.
 I have to agree with those AG fans who lament a “decline in quality,” mostly due to the choice of materials for the newer outfits and accessories.
 This is just one of several examples that I’ve noticed since my return to collecting.
 Still, AG makes some of the most beautiful doll clothes and accessories, and this outfit (either version!) is no exception.

 More pics of Josefina ready for an afternoon of riding in Santa Fe:

 Happy trails, Josefina!